What Is Collagen?

 Collagen is most commonly found in the skin, bones and connective tissue within the body, providing structural support, strength and a degree of elasticity (in combination with elastin).
 In particular, collagen can be found in the extracellular matrix - an intricate network of macromolecules that determine the physical properties of body tissues.

-Hydrolysed (spelt with an "Z" in the USA) collagen is a processed form of collagen that is obtained when collagen fibers are broken down into small collagen chains also known as "collagen peptides" through a process known as "Hydrolysis".
+Hydrolysed (spelt with a "Z" in the USA) collagen is a processed form of collagen that is obtained when collagen fibres are broken down into small collagen chains also known as "collagen peptides" through a process known as "Hydrolysis".